 One of the primary objectives during the founding years was to develop longterm monitoring projects in the area though our research & conservation arm DolphinCareAfrica.
 As a citizen scientists Angie relied on the support of researches both locally and abroad to help in developing the different projects.

-Over the years DERC has presented at conferences and given presentations on responsible marine mammal tourism and the local Dolphins of Ponta.
-We have worked with and array of researches, students and interns from both Mozambique and abroad which has resulted in a number of publications.
+Over the years DERC has presented at conferences & given presentations on responsible marine mammal tourism and the local Dolphins of Ponta.
+We have worked with an array of researches, students and interns from both Mozambique and abroad which has resulted in a number of publications ETC...

-We have worked closely with various governmental institutions in Mozambique to shed light on marine mammal tourism and the implications of such activities in the area.
+We have worked closely with various governmental institutions in Mozambique to shed light on marine mammal tourism and the impacts of such activities in the area on the resident dolphins.